casid/jte/DOCUMENTATION.md

 ## Control structures

 jte provides convenient shortcuts for common Java control structures, such as conditional statements and loops.
-These shortcuts provide a very clean, terse way of working with  control structures, while also remaining familiar to their Java counterparts.
+These shortcuts provide a clean, terse way of working with control structures while remaining familiar to their Java counterparts.

 ### If Statements

-You may construct if statements using the `@if`, `@elseif`, `@else` and `@endif` keywords.
+You may construct if statements using the keywords `@if`, `@elseif`, `@else` and `@endif`.
 These translate directly to their Java counterparts:

 ```html
 @if(model.entries.isEmpty())